 The Complete Indian Regional Cookbook is great if you’re looking to try something new.
 Best-selling author Mridula Baljekar has won a plethora of awards thanks to her selection of classic recipes.
 Not only does the book contain recipes that you may not have sampled before, but it also takes you on a tour across India, informing you about the climate and culture, providing you with a worthwhile background education to help enrich your knowledge.

-Are you interested in more food related content from Age UK Mobility?
+Are you interested in more food-related content from Age Co Mobility?

 This news article is from Handicare UK.
 Articles that appear on this website are for information purposes only.